Asghar Khan: Pakistan Air Force

+Nascent years

 After arriving in Pakistan, Khan joined the Royal Pakistan Air Force where he was promoted to Wing Commander and tasked with establishing the RPAF Flying Training School.
 Appointed as its first commandant, he "managed to build it to the extent that in a short time it produced as many pilots as could have been trained in pre-Independence Indo-Pakistan."

 On 13 April 1948, during his first visit to a unit of the RPAF, Governor-General Muhammad Ali Jinnah, visited the Flying School at Risalpur—despite his deteriorating health.
 Accompanied by his sister, Fatima Jinnah, he was welcomed by Asghar Khan and reviewed a ceremonial parade composed of Flight Cadets from the 2nd, 3rd, 4th, and 5th GD(P) courses.
-Additionally, Jinnah renamed the school as the Royal Pakistan Air Force College.
+Additionally, Jinnah upgraded the school which was renamed as the Royal Pakistan Air Force College.
 Air Commodore M.K.
 Janjua and Asghar Khan designed the RPAF flag which Jinnah then presented to the Air Force.
 The opening lines of the speech Jinnah delivered on this visit remain enshrined in the creed of the Pakistan Air Force:

 "There is no doubt that a country without a strong Air Force is at the mercy of any aggressor.
 Pakistan must build up her air force as quickly as possible.
 It must be an efficient air force second to none and must take its right place with the Army and the Navy in securing Pakistan's Defence."